 Is Immediate Relief Necessary or Is It Already too Late?

 As another preliminary matter, consider if the damage you are sustaining requires immediate relief (e.g. an injunction or restraining order).
-For example, if you have an agreement with a vendor who handles your data and that vendor breaches an obligation to keep that information confidential, you may not have the time to commence a lawsuit and get the remedy you need, which is to shut down the disclosure.
+For example, if you have an agreement with a vendor who handles your data and that vendor breaches an obligation to keep that information confidential, you may not have the time to commence a commercial lawsuit in NJ and get the remedy you need, which is to shut down the disclosure.

 Does the Case Have Merit and Is It Supported by Evidence?